-- 39.6a The Garth Hallett Prize for Philosophy is awarded to any student showing exceptional ability and promise in the area of Philosophy - 39.6b The Ray Brown Prize for Humanities is awarded to any student showing exceptional ability and promise in the area of the Humanities - 39.6c The AJU Prize for African Studies is awarded to any student showing exceptional ability and promise in the area of African Studies. - 39.6d The Rector's Prize is awarded to acknowledge and encourage academic achievement and excellence in the MA in Philosophy programme - 39.6e Vice-Chancellor's Prize for Excellence in IT Contribution is awarded to any student who over and beyond the call of studies, has generously put his/her IT skills to the service of the University during their stay as a student - 39.6f Dean's Prize for Publication is awarded to any student who promotes the reading, writing and publishing culture of the University through numerous publications and conference presentations in Philosophy, Humanities, Social Sciences and ICT during their studies at Arrupe. - 39.6g Dean's Prize for Excellence in Philosophy in the PUG degree program is awarded to the best philosophy student in the Pontifical Gregorian University program.
+- 39.6a The Garth Hallett Prize for Philosophy is awarded to any student showing exceptional ability and promise in the area of Philosophy - 39.6b The Ray Brown Prize for Humanities is awarded to any student showing exceptional ability and promise in the area of the Humanities - 39.6c The AJU Prize for African Studies is awarded to any student showing exceptional ability and promise in the area of African Studies. - 39.6d The Rector's Prize is awarded to acknowledge and encourage academic achievement and excellence in the MA in Philosophy programme - 39.6e Vice-Chancellor's Prize for Excellence in IT Contribution is awarded to any student who over and beyond the call of studies, has generously put his/her IT skills to the service of the University during their stay as a student - 39.6f Dean's Prize for Publication is awarded to any student who promotes the reading, writing and publishing culture of the University through numerous publications and conference presentations in Philosophy, Humanities, Social Sciences and ICT during their studies at Arrupe. - 39.6g Dean's Prize for Excellence in Philosophy in the PUG degree program is awarded to the best philosophy student in the Pontifical Gregorian University program. - 39.6h AJU Service for Others is awarded to the most distinguished student in the Service Program. - 39.6i The Best Lecturer's Award is given to the academic faculty member who is outstanding in teaching by the Students' Association.

-- 39.6h AJU Service for Others is awarded to the most distinguished student in the Service Program. - 39.6i The Best Lecturer's Award is given to the academic faculty member who is outstanding in teaching by the Students' Association. - 39.6j The Servant of the University Award is given to the most committed staff member by the Students' Association. - 39.6k The Luke 21 Awards for Recognition of Service to the University.
+39.6j The Servant of the University Award is given to the most committed staff member by the Students' Association.

+39.6k The Luke 21 Awards for Recognition of Service to the University.
 These are recognition of students who were exceptional in their humanitarian and intellectual contribution in the Service Program.

+3.961 Academic Dedication Award

+This is awarded to the most dedicated students especially in the Short Courses.